In This Guide — 20 Strategic Topics

 Limitations: No access to official updates, patches, or new versions.
 Not suitable for products requiring frequent security updates.
 Mainly viable for perpetual licence holders willing to stay on current versions.

-As negotiation lever: Even if you don't switch, a formal third-party quote gives you hard leverage — "We have an alternative at 50% less.
-Match it or justify the premium."
+As negotiation lever: Even if you don’t switch, a formal third-party quote gives you hard leverage.
 Broadcom may sharpen pricing to retain maintenance revenue.

 Portability: Ensure licences are portable between on-prem and cloud.
 Clarify whether existing licences cover cloud deployments or require separate purchase.
-VMware Cloud on AWS, for example, has its own pricing structure distinct from on-prem VMware.
+VMware Cloud on AWS has its own pricing structure distinct from on-prem VMware.

 SaaS transitions: Some Broadcom products are moving to SaaS-only delivery.
 Evaluate data sovereignty implications, exit provisions (can you extract your data?), and whether SaaS pricing represents good value vs. self-managed alternatives.